algolia/instantsearch/CONTRIBUTING.md

 Most of the time, your pull requests should target the `develop` branch, except if you're fixing a critical bug on an older version.

-_Note that no new features will be developed on the `vX` branches._
+_Note that no new features will be developed or backported for the `vX` branches._

 ## Requirements